jcaitou/square_multivendor_mern/README.md

 disable mailtrap and enable sending from domain (need to edit all email addresses) changed endpoint of all webhooks in square

+right now I am using the Square built-in function to initialize inventory counts when new products OR new inventory locations are added (https://squareup.com/help/ca/en/article/7746-tracking-your-inventory-with-square-for-retail?utm_medium=web&utm_source=dashboard be careful that if something breaks in the future, I may have to add the functionality back)

+when I add a location, do I always need to add it to admin accounts? refactor ALL squareClient to try..catch block with the error handler functions that are written but no front end yet: locationController.js createLocation, assignLocation, removeLocation